-The fleet of vehicles that are able to run on Autogas has grown steadily since the mid-200s, levelling off at around 55 000 by the end of 2016 - about 1% of all the vehicles in Portugal.
+The fleet of vehicles that are able to run on Autogas has grown since the mid-200s, reaching around 57 000 by end-2019 having been flat at 55 000 in 2016-2018.
+Autogas vehicles make up about 1% of all the vehicles in Portugal.
 Most of these vehicles are aftermarket conversions, but sales of OEM vehicles have been growing: there are currently 15 OEM models available: Alfa Romeo's Giulietta; Dacia's Sandero and Logan MVC; Fiat's Punto, Evo, Bravo and 500; the Hyundai 10; the Lancia Ypsilon; the Mitsubishi Lancer; Opel's Zafira, Insignia, Mokka X and Astra; and the Subaru Legacy.
 There are around 70 convertors around the country.
-At the end of 2018, there were 376 refuelling stations selling Autogas across the country - 21 more than a year before.
+At the end of 2019, there were 396 refuelling stations selling Autogas across the country - 20 more than a year before.

 A relatively low excise tax is the principal government incentive for Autogas.
-The tax amounted to 14.1 euro cents/litre in 2018 - almost four times lower than that on gasoline and three times lower than that on diesel (Table B17.1).
-The tax rate for Autogas has barely changed since 2014, while that on the other two fuels has risen significantly.
+The tax amounted to 15 euro cents/litre in 2019, compared with 49 cents on diesel and 64 cents on gasoline (Table B17.1).
+The tax rate for Autogas has barely increased since 2014, while that on the other two fuels has risen significantly.
 Combined with relatively low wholesale LPG prices, the low excise tax on Autogas results in a low pump price.
-In 2018, the price averaged 65 cents/litre - less than half that of diesel and only 42% of that of gasoline.
+In 2019, the price averaged 62 cents/litre - just 46% of that of diesel and only 42% of that of gasoline.
 These shares have fallen sharply since 2010.